Making macOS behave itself

 7 Help I need to use a Windows keyboard

-There are a lot of keys on this Windows keyboards that are useless to me.
-Macos has a fairly limited repertoire of ways for me to mutate the key assignment natively.
+There are a lot of keys on this Windows keyboard that are useless to me. macOS has a fairly limited repertoire of ways for me to mutate the key assignment natively.
 How do I remap that Outlook button to be a Command key?

 We can use hdiutil as per Technical Note TN2450: Remapping Keys in macOS 10.12 Sierra, but that involves some complicated keyboard character numbers or that we find by circuitous error-prone means.